jfrog/artifactory-user-plugins/cleanup/artifactCleanup/README.md

 - `repos`: A list of repositories to clean.
 This parameter is required.
 - `dryRun`: If this parameter is passed, artifacts will not actually be deleted.
 - `paceTimeMS`: The number of milliseconds to delay between delete operations.
 Default 0.
+- `disablePropertiesSupport`: Disable the support of Artifactory Properties (see below *Artifactory Properties support* section).
+Default *false*.

 Properties
 ----------